hsf-training/hsf-training-matplotlib/_episodes/06-further-HEP.md

 ```

 Let's look at some simulations from other processes there.
-Here are some Monte Carlo -simulated values for such events that have already been weighted by luminosity, cross-section and number of events.
+Here are some Monte Carlo simulated values for such events that have already been weighted by luminosity, cross-section and number of events.
 Basically we create a set of values that have some randomness in them, just like a real measurement would have, but which follows the distribution that has been observed in those processes.